Bacchus Residents

 Roborovskis are widely considered to be a pet that is difficult to handle, this means their cage will be their main source of entertainment, so your cage must meet the minimum requirements – or larger.

-We use cardboard bedding for respiratory issues for our hamsters, but other great options include fitch, and hemp.
+We use paper based beddings and Cheshire Choice, but other great options include fitch, and hemp.
 We also advise a large bathing sand section to the care, we advise approximately 1/3 of the substrate be bathing sand.

 Roborovskis absolutely love to run, so their exercise wheel is one of the most important toys to get right.
 Suitable wheels should be roughly 20cm in diameter with a solid floor.
-We use Trixie wheels as they’re more affordable than most pet shop wheels.
-Robos also love to utilize flying saucers.
+We use Trixie wheels as they’re more affordable than most pet shop wheels, but wooden wheels and Bucastate wheels are also an excellent choice.

 You can use a variety of toys for your robo, including tubes, houses, hides, chew toys, dig boxes, sand baths, flower pots, and more.